 Thomas M.S.
 Wolever MD, PhDProfessor, Department of Nutritional Sciences, University of Toronto (Toronto, Canada)

 Evidence suggests that the role of specific forms of carbohydrates in obesity and on risk of diabetes and coronary heart disease may vary depending on carbohydrate quantity and quality (dietary fiber, whole grains content, glycemic index).
 Although there is scientific evidence that whole grains and low glycemic index carbohydrate foods are beneficial to health it is difficult to implement dietary strategies that include them due to lack of a standard definition and a clear legislation of whole grains and lack of food labeling for a carbohydrate quality indicator.
-To address these issues, NFI – Nutrition Foundation of Italy and Toronto 3D Knowledge Synthesis & Clinical Trial Foundation has organized the 3rd ICQC meeting taking place at the Embassy of Canada in Rome on Sept 28-29th.
+To address these issues, NFI – Nutrition Foundation of Italy, will organize the 4th ICQC meeting in the birthplace of the Mediterranean diet (Cilento, Italy) during the summer of 2019.